samiurrahman/TvShow/README.md

 # Tv Show Application
-This is open TV shows application that allows users to view list of all TV shows and their all details. this application usage data http://www.tvmaze.com/.
+This is open TV shows application that allows users to view list of all TV shows and their all details. this application usage API rom "tvmaz" http://www.tvmaze.com/.

 ## Installation of vue/cli
 This application required Vue cli please install latest version.